rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 Mapping is an extremely powerful concept.
 It can:

+* Filter and rename attributes.
-* Rename, wrap and group attributes.
+* Wrap and group attributes.
 * Coerce values.
 * Build aggregate objects.
 * Build immutable value objects.

-ROM also allows you to define mappers that can be reused for many relations.
+ROM also allows you to define mappers that can be reused for many relations, or combined to create a pipeline.

 Basic Usage
 -----------